shakfu/chimera/README.md

 make test     # smoke + end-to-end runs gated on models/ presence
 ```

-`scripts/test.sh` skips end-to-end checks when the matching model file is absent (see the script for the lookup paths), so a fresh clone reports SKIP rather than FAIL.
+`scripts/test.py` skips end-to-end checks when the matching model file is absent (see the script for the lookup paths), so a fresh clone reports SKIP rather than FAIL.
+62 tests total — typically 56 PASS + 6 SKIP-when-fixture-missing on a fresh checkout.

 ### Backends